What is Practice Coaching?

 Practice Coaches work with clinics to address many common challenges to improvement such as

-The CEPC Practice Coach curriculum is divided into modules based on the 10 Building Blocks.
+The curriculum is divided into modules based on the 10 Building Blocks.
 Each module contains the material covered in the training sessions plus background readings and assignments with key information on the Building Blocks topics.

 This training is ideal for quality improvement staff or clinic staff interested in transforming the way primary care is delivered.

-• Learn more about our practice coach training, conducted in partnership with Care Oregon:
+- Request our report on our practice coach training, conducted in partnership with Care Oregon, by emailing us at: [email protected]

 References